Team-NiMO/NiMo-FSM/README.md

 sudo apt-get install terminator
 ```

-Finally, move the [terminator config](/docs/config) to the terminator configuration folder.
+Move the [terminator config](/docs/config) to the terminator configuration folder.
 If you already have terminator configs, you will need to merge the `nimo` config with your existing config file.
 ```
 cp docs/config ~/.config/terminator/
 ```

+Finally, update the [configuration file](/config/default.yaml) if necessary.

 ## Use
 There are two methods to launch the system: